taydakov/taydakov.github.io/_posts/2015-01-31-same-origin-policy.markdown

 date:   2015-01-31 18:07:02
 categories: jekyll update
 ---
-The point of this post is to explore Same-Origin Policy (SOP) in modern web browsers by making assumptions based on the documentation (https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) and performing experiments.
-The feature was introduced in Netscape Navigator some 20 years ago in order to protect sensitive webcontent from malicious scripts.
-It uses Origin that is a combination of scheme (http, https, file etc.), domain and port.
-And the idea is that script can access web content's DOM only from the same origin and manipulate it.
-It's applied to accessibility of iframes, child windows and out-of-browser communications like XHR requests, the last one is tricky and I'm going to explore it in a separate post.
+This post is exploring Same-Origin Policy (SOP) in modern web browsers by making assumptions based on the documentation (https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy), performing experiments to test those assumptions and adjusting understanding of SOP.

+SOP was introduced in Netscape Navigator some 20 years ago in order to protect sensitive webcontent from malicious scripts.
+It uses the term Origin that is a combination of scheme (http, https, file etc.), domain and port.
+And the idea is that script can access web content's DOM only from the same origin and can manipulate it.
+It's applied to accessibility of iframes, child windows and out-of-browser communications as well like XHR requests, the last one is tricky and I'd like to explore it in a separate post.

 There are several chapters in this post:

-I. Access DOM from a foreign code included using `<script>` element II.
-Access DOM of a child frame (iframe and new window) III. `postMessaging` in web browsers (iframe and new window) IV.
+* I. Access DOM from a foreign code included using `<script>` element

+* II.
+Access DOM of a child frame (iframe and new window)

+* III. `postMessaging` in web browsers (iframe and new window)

+* IV.
 Exploring limits of `postMessaging` in web browsers (iframe only)

-V. Conclusions
+* V. Conclusions

 I. Access DOM from a foreign script
 -----------------------------------